No Country Would Leave 173 Billion Barrels in the Ground, Trudeau Tells Fossils

-“No country would find 173 billion barrels of oil and just leave it in the ground,” Trudeau told participants in a keynote address to the annual CERAWeek event, the first ever by a Canadian prime minister.
+“No country would find 173 billion barrels of oil in the ground and just leave them there,” Trudeau told participants in a keynote address to the annual CERAWeek event, the first ever by a Canadian prime minister.
 “The resource will be developed.
 Our job is to ensure this is done responsibly, safely, and sustainably.”

 Like this story?
 Subscribe to The Energy Mix and never miss an edition of our free e-digest.

 Trudeau said his father’s National Energy Program “hurt both growth and jobs,” while Stephen Harper’s Conservative government “failed to understand that the economy and climate change are linked,” CBC reports.

 “Our immediate predecessors tried a different route for 10 years, to ignore the environment,” Trudeau said.
 “It didn’t work, any more than the NEP of the 1980s worked.
 They couldn’t move forward on big energy projects.”